 I like to use Coconut Oil as much as I can when baking but if you don't have any on hand you can use the same amount of melted butter.
 Coconut Oil does not really have any taste to it so it will not affect the flavor of these delicious muffins.

-For more delicious recipes like this one, I suggest you give these recipes a shot:
+For more delicious recipes with Molasses, I suggest you give these recipes a shot:

 📋 What Ingredients do I need